-\1\This UFC applies to service elements and contractors involved in the planning, design and construction of permanent DoD facilities worldwide.
-It is applicable to all methods of project delivery and levels of construction.
+This UFC applies to service elements and contractors involved in the planning, design and construction of DoD facilities worldwide.
+It is applicable to all methods of project delivery and levels of construction, but is not applicable to public-private ventures (PPV).